How Population III Supernovae Determined the Properties of the First Galaxies: Introduction

 \section{Introduction}

-The birth of primordial (Pop~III) stars at $z \sim 20-25$ marked the end of the cosmic dark ages and the onset of primeval galaxy formation.
-Pop~III stars are thought to form in primordial halos that have grown to $10^5-10^6$ \Ms\ by mergers and accretion, when enough H$_2$ can form to cool gas and create stars.
+The birth of primordial (Pop~III) stars at $z \sim 20-25$ marked the end of the cosmic dark ages and the onset of the first galaxy and supermassive black hole (SMBH) formation \citep{wa08a,wa08b,wise12,wf12,smidt18,latif21a,latif22a,pat23a}.
+Pop~III stars are thought to form in primordial mini halos that have grown to $10^5-10^6$ \Ms\ by mergers and accretion, when enough H$_2$ can form to cool gas and create stars.
 The original numerical simulations of Pop~III star formation (SF) suggested that they have typical masses of $100 - 200$ \Ms\ and form in isolation, one per halo \citep{bcl01,nu01,abn02}, but later studies have since shown that they can form in binaries \citep{turk09,sb13} or small multiples \citep{stacy10,clark11,get11,riaz18,susa19,wollenberg20,sharda20}.
 The final mass of Pop~III stars depends on how many of them form in a halo, when their ionizing UV flux halts accretion \citep{tm08,hos11,susa13,hir13,hir15}, and whether or not they are ejected from the disk by gravitational torques \citep{get12}.
 They have been found to range from less than a solar mass to up to several hundred solar masses.
-However, the Pop~III IMF remains unknown because primordial stars cannot be directly observed, and recent simulations included crucial physics such as magnetic fields and radiation transport cannot evolve to the main sequence at the required numerical resolution \citep{fsg09,glov12,dw12,greif14,mckee20,stacy22,jaura22}.
+However, the Pop~III IMF remains unknown because Pop~III stars cannot be directly observed, and recent simulations included crucial physics such as magnetic fields and radiation transport cannot evolve to the main sequence at the required numerical resolution \citep{fsg09,glov12,dw12,greif14,mckee20,stacy22,jaura22}.

 Pop~III stars radically transform their environments, first by photoevaporating the halos in which they are born \citep{wan04,ket04,awb07} and at least partially ionizing others nearby \citep{su06,hus09}.
 Then, depending on their masses, some explode as supernovae (SNe), expelling large masses of the first metals in the universe.
 Pop~III stars with masses of $8 - 30 \Ms$ die as core-collapse (CC) SNe and $90 - 260$ \Ms\ stars explode as highly energetic pair-instability (PI) SNe \citep{hw02,hw10}.
 A few very rapidly-rotating $30-60$ \Ms\ Pop~III stars may die as gamma-ray bursts \citep[GRBs; e.g.,][]{mes13a} or hypernovae \citep[HNe; e.g.,][]{smidt13a, chen17c}.
 A number of studies have examined how metals from Pop~III SNe propagate into the universe on a variety of scales, from inside the halo itself \citep{slud16} to out into the relic H II region of the progenitor star \citep{get07,ritt12,rit16,chen17b,mag20,taru20,latif20c}.
 Both radiation \citep{yoh07,suh09} and metals \citep{mbh03,schn06,ss07,brit15} from the first stars cause subsequent generations of stars to form on smaller mass scales.
 Pop~III SNe could constrain the masses of the first stars, either directly through their detection in the near-infrared \citep[NIR;][]{tet12,tet13,ds13,wet12a,wet12c,wet13c,wet12b,ds14,hart18a,moriya19,ryd20a} or indirectly from their nucleosynthetic imprint on less massive second-generation stars that may still live today \citep[e.g.,][]{fet05,bc05,iet05,jet09b,frebel10,jw11,susa14,chen17a,chen17b,ish18,hart18b,hart19a,chiaki18,chiaki20}.